Outdated Office Technology Your Small Business Needs to Update

 Cloud adoption has accelerated over the past year and a half among government agencies and in regulated industries, such as healthcare, according to a Bitglass study.
 These organizations are taking the lead in adopting cloud productivity suites, such as Office 365 and Google Apps.

 But the small business sector is lagging behind.
 Seventy-seven percent of small business owners recognize that using a cloud server could benefit their business, a SurveyMonkey poll for Bill.com found.
 Despite this, only 46 percent actually use the cloud.
-Failing to take advantage of cloud technology cuts your company off from the benefits represented by the cloud, which include reduced costs, the capability of managing remote workflow, greater agility and the ability to deploy the latest software apps.
+Failing to take advantage of cloud technology cuts your company off from the benefits represented by the cloud, which include reduced costs, the capability of managing remote workflow, greater agility, and the ability to deploy the latest software apps.

-One area where not taking advantage of cloud technology can put you at a disadvantage is accounting.
+One area we are not taking advantage of cloud technology can put you at a disadvantage is accounting.
 Cloud-based solutions, such as Sage One accounting software, provide distinct advantages over traditional solutions.
-These include the ability to work from anywhere on a mobile device, the capability of using mobile and scanning technology to remotely enter data, automated backups of your vital financial data, the ability to share data with your team anywhere and the ability to send automated invoices and receipts to mobile customers.
+These include the ability to work from anywhere on a mobile device, the capability of using mobile and scanning technology to remotely enter data, automated backups of your vital financial data, the ability to share data with your team anywhere, and the ability to send automated invoices and receipts to mobile customers.

 Payment Processing Technology

 Despite a deadline that went into effect in October, only one in four national and regional chains have payment terminals in place to accept EMV chip cards, according to ConsumerWorld.org founder Edgar Dworsky.
 Companies not using EMV terminals run the risk of liability for consumer fraud, at its peak during the holiday shopping season.